archivesunleashed/docker-aut/coursework/lessonplan.md

 .collect()
 ```

 Now you should have beautiful clickable links to explore.
+Open in a few in a new tab!

 #### Step Five: More sophisticated commands

-We would normally switch to Spark Shell at this point, but given the amount of Windows machine let's learn new commands in notebook.
+We would normally switch to Spark Shell at this point, but given the amount of Windows machines let's learn new commands in notebook.

-For example, to grab the plain text from the collection and save it to a file, we could use:
+For example, to grab the plain text from the collection and **save it to a file**, we could use:

 ```scala
 import org.warcbase.spark.rdd.RecordRDD._